 1960s woman and children at vintage tiki luau party

-At the end of this blog post, I am sharing a pdf of the full “Party Time” magazine, so stick around!
+At the end of this blog post, I am sharing a pdf of the full “Party Time” magazine, so stick around to see all of the midcentury party glory!

 The midcentury loved their theme parties as much as we do today.
-And, as we hunker at home, our social fulfillment is changing to a more intimate party experience at home as opposed to our favorite local tiki bars.
+And, as we hunker at home on this year of 2020, our social fulfillment is changing to a more intimate party experience at home as opposed to our favorite local tiki bars.

 The Fuller Brush Magazine has got you covered!
 With this series of party theme directions by nationally known home entertaining and party decorating expert Ruth Brent, you too can have a midcentury luau with the people you love and trust.
 You can still find Brent’s party planning books on websites like Abe Books.